rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-tool.md

 Remember, **DO NOT** cancel your source mail server service until you have confirmed with all users that they have their email data.

-For more information on the migration preparation required for POP, IMAP, and Exchange servers, read the article [Prepare for POP, IMAP, and Exchange mail servers for migration](/how-to/prepare-pop-imap-exchange-mail-servers-for-migration/)
+**Important:**For more information on the migration preparation required for POP, IMAP, and Exchange servers, read the article [Prepare for POP, IMAP, and Exchange mail servers for migration](/how-to/prepare-pop-imap-exchange-mail-servers-for-migration/)

 ### Create mailboxes